-2 Based on actual expenditures for fiscal years ending in 2012 and 2013.
+$^{^{2}}$ Based on actual expenditures for fiscal years ending in 2013 and 2014.
 Budgeted expenditures do not represent the total cost of the Court.
-Costs incurred by the City of Southfield - the Court's funding unit - for debt service, facility charges, insurance, telephone, printing and postage, etc., are not included.
+Costs incurred by the City of Southfield - our funding unit - for debt service, facility charges, insurance, telephone, printing and postage, etc., are not included.